etriv/inspireme-server/README.md

 # inspireme-server

-The back-end of the InspireMe web application.
+The back-end of the InspireMe web application (https://github.com/etriv/inspireme).